CEED/Forum/README.md

 Please use the [issue tracker](https://github.com/ceed/contact/issues) to post questions or comments.

-You can also email us directly at ceed-support@llnl.gov.
+You can also email us directly at ceed-users@llnl.gov.

 More information about CEED can be found on its website: [ceed.exascaleproject.org](http://ceed.exascaleproject.org).